jguzzo522/project2house/README.md

 The strategy for numerical variables involved focusing on the 5th through 95th percentiles of 'price', 'bedrooms', 'bathrooms', and 'floors'.
 This method aimed to minimize the influence of extreme outliers while preserving a significant portion of the dataset.

 When handling square footage ('sqft') variables, the approach was to preserve more values to prevent substantial data loss.
-Instead of removing the 5th and 95th percentiles, the focus was on the 2nd and 98th percentiles to accommodate extreme low and high values, respectively.
+To accommodate a broader range of square foot values, data from the 2nd through 98th percentiles were retained for analysis.
 This approach ensured that the full spectrum of variation in 'sqft' variables was captured while still addressing potential outliers at the distribution's extremes.

 The decision to prioritize the removal of extreme values for bedrooms, bathrooms, and floors was driven by their comparatively smaller value ranges, which exerted a more pronounced impact on price data.
 Similarly, focusing on the 95th percentile for price enabled the filtering out of the most extreme price outliers while retaining a significant portion of the dataset for analysis.